Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Arithmetic hyperbolicity and geometric hyperbolicity

-\begin{example}[Canonically polarized varieties, I] Let $\mathcal{M}$ be the locally finite type separated Deligne-Mumford algebraic stack of smooth proper canonically polarized varieties over $\mathbb{Q}$.
+\begin{example} Let $\mathcal{M}$ be the locally finite type separated Deligne-Mumford algebraic stack of smooth proper canonically polarized varieties over $\mathbb{Q}$.
 That is, for a scheme $S$ over $\mathbb{Q}$, the objects of $\mathcal{M}(S)$ are smooth proper morphisms $\mathcal{X}\to S$ whose geometric fibres are connected and have ample canonical bundle.
 (For example, for every $g\geq 2$, the stack of smooth proper genus $g$ curves $\mathcal{M}_g$ is an open and closed substack of $\mathcal{M}$.
 In fact, $\mathcal{M}$ is the disjoint union of the stacks $\mathcal{M}_h$, where $h$ runs over all polynomials in $\mathbb{Q}[t]$ and $\mathcal{M}_h$ is the substack of smooth proper canonically polarized varieties with Hilbert polynomial $h$.)
 Let $X$ be a quasi-projective scheme over $\mathbb{C}$ such that there exists a quasi-finite morphism $X\to \mathcal{M}_{\CC}$.
 (In other words, there is a smooth proper morphism $f:Y\to X$ whose geometric fibres are canonically polarized varieties such that, for every $x$ in $X(\CC)$, the set of $y$ in $Y(\CC)$ with $Y_x\cong Y_y$ is finite.
 In particular, the family $f:Y\to X$ of canonically polarized varieties has ``maximal variation in moduli''.)
 Then, it follows from Viehweg-Zuo's theorem (see \cite{VZ}) that $X$ is Brody hyperbolic.
 In particular, if $X$ is projective, then Urata's theorem (Example \ref{example:urata}) implies that $X$ is geometrically hyperbolic over $\CC$.
-(It seems reasonable to suspect that the assumption that $X$ is projective is unnecessary.
-That is, if $X$ is quasi-projective over $\CC$ and admits a quasi-finite morphism $X\to \mathcal{M}_{\CC}$, then $X$ should be geometrically hyperbolic.) \end{example}
+(It seems reasonable to suspect that the assumption that $X$ is projective is unnecessary; see \cite{JSZ} for recent progress.) \end{example}

 We will prove the geometric hyperbolicity of some (not necessarily proper) varieties over $\CC$ by appealing to their complex-analytic properties.
 The following lemma will then be applied to deduce the geometric hyperbolicity of these varieties over every algebraically closed field of characteristic zero.